astronomer/docs/astro/deployment-details.md

 ## Enforce CI/CD deploys

-By default, Deployments accept code deploys from any authenticated source.
-When you enforce CI/CD deploys for a Deployment:
+By default, any user can deploy code either directly from the Astro CLI or from a CI/CD process that is authenticated with an API token.
+To help your team protect production environments from manual code deploys that circumvent your organization's CI/CD processes and checks, you can configure a Deployment so that users can't deploy code manually using the Astro CLI.

-- The Deployment accepts code deploys only if the deploys are triggered with a Deployment API token, Workspace API token, or Organization API token.
+After you enable CI/CD enforcement on a Deployment, the Deployment accepts a deploy only if the deploy is authenticated using a Deployment API token, Workspace API token, or Organization API token.
+Astronomer recommends enabling this setting for all production environments.
-- You can't enable [DAG-only deploys](deploy-dags.md) for the Deployment.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.